The Carroll County Board of Commissioners (“Board”) established the Environmental Advisory Council (EAC)

 although self-nominations will be accepted.

 Awards were given in five categories for 2014 – Individual, Agriculture, Student, Business, and Institution.
-Winners will be recognized and presented their
+Winners were recognized and

-awards in a ceremony with the Board of County Commissioners and the EAC on April 24th, 2014, at 10:00 AM in Room 311 of the County Office Building.
+presented their awards in a ceremony with the Board of County Commissioners and the EAC on April 24th, 2014.The recipients of

 - Individual = Mary Hoy